Skip to main content

 The Irish Presbyterians appeared eager to bring into the church a number of their slaves, and congregation’s records indicate a number of African-American children being baptized in the church.
 Between 1737 and 1748 James Mayes baptized “three Negro children, Rosanna, John, and Sarah,” all presumably the children of slaves.
 In 1742 a slave named Jeffrey baptized his son Jeffrey, while church member William Baird had a “Negro boy baptized Thomas.”
 And in 1742 “Cato and Flora, a Negro man and woman” were married by Reverend Moorhead.

-Reverend Moorhead and his family also had a deeply personal connection with Black slave Phyllis Wheatley, considered America’s first Black poet.
+Reverend Moorhead and his family also had a deeply personal connection with Blacks during this time, including slave Phyllis Wheatley, considered America’s first Black poet.
 Reverend Moorhead was one of 18 judges who formally attested that Phyllis Wheatley was the true author of her poetry, prior to it being published.
 Others on the panel included John Wheatley, James Bowdoin and John Hancock, according to the Phyllis Wheatley Historical Society.

 The cover piece of Wheatley’s poetry book was illustrated by the Moorhead family’s slave, Scipio Moorhead, whose talent as an artist was brought to the fore by the Reverend’s wife, Sarah.
 Phyllis Wheatley published a poetic tribute to Scipio in her book, writing, "To S.M.
 A Young African Painter, On Seeing His Works," according to the Massachusetts Historical Society.